jcoppieters/cody/README.md

   > You entered the incorrect password for your root user of the mysql database.

   Try to figure out the correct password or reset it: http://dev.mysql.com/doc/refman/5.0/en/resetting-permissions.html

-## Changelog
-* 3.1.1: ccs now generates a config.json file that contains all the necessary configuration variables (can be overriden by setting the respective environment variables).
-The user is no longer required to change the index.js afer scaffolding.

 ## License